 The 70-foot, single wide mobile home, on a metal frame was being towed about midnight from an unknown location in Kansas to Sarcoxie, Missouri.
 It became disabled traveling on Douglas Fir Road East, turning south onto MO-86, which is already a treacherous turn in a normal vehicle.

-Missouri State Highway Patrol will not submit a crash report since there was not damage and no one was injured.
+Missouri State Highway Patrol say there was no property damage and no one was injured.

 It is unknown what sort of fines the driver will face for not acquiring the correct permits and permissions to move the mobile home.
 Depending on weight and size state roads or county roads must be used selectively.
 The normal process requires a pre-approved map of travel and utility companies cooperation, escorts etc. A lengthy and sometimes expensive process.